Hulidex/k8s_automated_deployment/README.md

 So as you can see here, the API server is the central unit, everything goes through it.

 > Why the Control plane node doesn't handle any work?
-Good question, it might seems like we're wasting resources, but overloading a worker node is something that can happened with some frequency in a k8s cluster, some overloading scenarios end up with the node going down overwhelmed.
+Good question, it might seems like we're wasting resources, but overloading a worker node is something that can happened with some frequency in a k8s cluster, some overloading scenarios end up with the node going down, overwhelmed.
 Therefore, if we configure control plane nodes to be worker nodes as well, we increase the possibility of the control plane node to be overloaded which could lead to the node going down.
 As you can guess if the control plane node goes down, everything stop working and the k8s cluster become inoperable.
-And yes the control node can be replicated, but it's not recommended, for production environments, to use control plane nodes as worker nodes too.
+That's why it's not recommended, for production environments, to use control plane nodes as worker nodes too.

+> [!NOTE]
+> There are other security implications that are out of the scope of this guide.
+So please, in a prod
+> environment do not configure the control plane node to run worker load.

 ## Service operations